juhofriman/dythor/README.md

 * Port binding for running services
 * Lifecycle of containers (nuke container and such)
 * Nicer documentation for scripts
+* pip dependencies
+* virtualenv?
+* Should use alpine images by default?
 * Lot's of stuff actually :P